ndarville/danish-polls/README.md

  Red (A+B+F+Ø+Å)  | Total of party vote share in red coalition. (*Provided.*)            | Per cent: 0.0–100.0 Blue (V+O+I+C+K) | Total of party vote share in blue coalition. (*Provided.*)           | Per cent: 0.0–100.0

+Sometimes, the Red/Blue coalition figure is not provided.
+In that case, I calculate the figure it myself.
+Some of the provided coalition figures tend to be different than the sum of their parties, because the pollster factor in the parties failing to meet the voting threshold of 2%.
+I prefer to leave such post-processing outside the scope of the dataset myself for dynamic tools like D3 to compute.

 ## Displaying the Data with D3 ##

 I am *still* trying to figure out how to plot a LOESS trendline in JavaScript with [science.js][science.js] to finish up my [Party Trend chart][party-trend], so *any* [help][issue] towards achieving that would be appreciated immensely.

 You can see the status of the fancy chart at the top of this project page.